marc-sensenich/recipes/content/docs/appetizers/kaya-black-bean-dip.md

 ## Instructions

-- Puree chipotle peppers with half the black beans.
+- Puree chipotle peppers and adobo sauce with half the black beans.
 - Combine puree with remaining ingredients.
 - Place in heatproof container(s).
 - Top with grated cheese and heat in oven or microwave.